-Higher Learning Initiatives
+Higher Learning Initiatives in Georgia

 The Center for 21st Century Universities at the Georgia Institute of Technology

 Also known as C21U, the Center for 21st Century Universities is a “living laboratory” for new educational technology.
 The center’s goal is to conduct classroom experiments using new technology, online learning strategies, social networking, and other tools.
 The center also seeks to collaborate with other educators to identify the best strategies, platforms, and techniques for the future of education and online schools in Georgia.
 In further testament to its commitment to revolutionary educational methods, C21U has paired up with MOOC provider Coursera to provide free, high-quality classes to the public.